The limitless First Incompleteness Theorem: Preliminaries

-Now, we examine the interpretation degree structure of general r.e. theories, not restricting to theories interpreting $\mathbf{PA}$.

-\begin{definition}[Folklore, \cite{PV}] We introduce two natural operators on r.e. theories. \begin{enumerate}[(1)] \item The supremum $A \otimes B$ is defined as follows: $A \otimes B$ is a theory in the disjoint sum of the signatures of $A$ and $B$ plus two new predicates $P_0$ and $P_1$.
-We have axioms that say that $P_0$ and $P_1$ form a partition of the domain and the axioms of $A$ relativised to $P_0$ and the axioms of $B$ relativised to $P_1$. \item The infimum $A \oplus B$ is defined as follows: $A \oplus B$ is a theory in the disjoint sum of the signatures of $A$ and $B$ plus a fresh $0$-ary predicate symbol $P$.
-The theory is axiomatised by all $P \rightarrow\varphi$, where $\varphi$ is a sentence in $A$ plus $\neg P\rightarrow\psi$, where $\psi$ is a sentence in $B$. \end{enumerate} \end{definition} Note that the interpretation degree structure of r.e. theories with the operators $\oplus$ and $\otimes$ is a distributive lattice.
+\begin{definition}[\cite{PV}, \cite{Cheng20}] We introduce two natural operators on RE theories.
+The infimum $U \oplus V$ is defined as follows: $U \oplus V$ is a theory in the disjoint sum of the signatures of $U$ and $V$ plus a fresh $0$-ary predicate symbol $P$.
+The theory is axiomatised by all $P \rightarrow\varphi$, where $\varphi$ is a sentence in $U$ plus $\neg P\rightarrow\psi$, where $\psi$ is a sentence in $V$. \end{definition} We can show that $U \oplus V$ is the infimum of $U$ and $V$ in the interpretability ordering $\lhd$.
+This result works for all choices of our notion of interpretation (see \cite{Visser24}).

-The interpretation degree structure of all finitely axiomatized theories, denoted by $\langle D_{finite}, \unlhd\rangle$, is studied by Harvey Friedman in [Fri07].
-Note that there are only $\omega$ many interpretation degrees of finitely axiomatized theories.
-The structure $\langle D_{finite}, \unlhd\rangle$ forms a (reflexive) partial ordering with a minimum element $\top$ and a maximum element $\bot$ where $\top$ is the equivalence class of all sentences with a finite model, and $\bot$ is the equivalence class of all sentences with no models.